-Warsaw, Poland – Visegrad Group countries (Czech Republic, Poland, Slovakia and Hungary) have highly diverging views regarding NATO, a new Pew Research Center study shows.
+Warsaw, Poland – Countries in Central Europe (Czech Republic, Poland, Slovakia and Hungary) have highly diverging views regarding their NATO membership, a new Pew Research Center study shows.

 With 82% of the population expressing a favourable opinion about the North Atlantic military alliance, Poland is the strongest supporter of NATO, well ahead of every single one of its American and European member states – and up by 10 percentage points since 2007.